FriendsOfCake/CakePdf/README.md

 ## Configuration

-Use `Configure::write('CakePdf', $config);` or set Controller property `$pdfConfig` (only when used with PdfView) You need to define at least `$config['engine']`.
+Use `Configure::write('CakePdf', $config);` or set Controller property `$pdfConfig` (only when used with PdfView).
+You need to define at least `$config['engine']`.
 When using CakePdf directly you can also pass the config array to constructor.
-The value for engine should have the `Plugin.ClassName` format without the Engine suffix
+The value for engine should have the `Plugin.ClassName` format without the Engine suffix.

 Configuration options:
 * engine: Engine to be used (required), or an array of engine config options